 Tables and related discussion for 18 housing indicators such as occupancy rate and dwelling type.

-Housing quality statistics: Table Builder tables (based on 2001 Census data and other sources)
+Housing quality statistics (based on 2001 Census data and other sources)

-Introductory information about our housing statistics, and links to data on Table Builder.
+Introductory information about our housing statistics, and links to data in NZ.Stat.

 Housing affordability tables (based on 2003/04 HES data)

-A series of links to housing data on Table Builder.
+A series of links to housing data in NZ.Stat.

 Information about data